canonical/lxd/specs/rest-api.md

    stdin/stdout/stderr to flow to and from the process inside the container.
    In the case of migration, it will be the primary interface over which the migration information is communicated.
 The secret here is the one that was provided when the operation was created.
+Guests are allowed to connect provided they have the right secret.
- * Authentication: trusted
+ * Authentication: guest or trusted
  * Operation: sync
  * Return: websocket stream or standard error